 C.5.3 Picture decoding, marking and storage

+The following happens instantaneously when the last decoding unit of access unit n containing the current picture is removed from the CPB.

-The current picture is decoded and stored in an empty picture storage buffer in the DPB, and the following applies.
+The current picture is considered as decoded after the last decoding unit of the picture is decoded.
+The current decoded picture is stored in an empty picture storage buffer in the DPB, and the following applies.

 – If the current decoded picture has PicOutputFlag equal to 1, it is marked as "needed for output".